TBSC Principal and Trainers

 Ted began sailing, aged 8, on a 'Hornet’ and has worked for the past 40 years teaching a whole range of adventure sports to young people and adults.
 For many years he ran a commercial waterfront on the French coast with over 100 people afloat at any one time.
 More recently he has worked as a powerboat trainer, activities developer to Centre Parks and as CEO for the ‘Morning Star Trust’; a Christian sail training charity taking young people to sea on a 62' Gaff Ketch.
 Ted has recently retired as an RYA Senior Sailing instructor holding keel boat, multi-hull and performance endorsements, although he occasionally comes out of retirement as an assistant instructor for our Centre and is the Club's Chief Powerboat Instructor, bringing his many years of experience to our team.

-A member of TBSC for more than 20 years Barry is the club Training Principal and one of our four RYA Powerboat Instructors.
-Having first learnt to sail in the early 90s on dinghies and yachts he nowadays enjoys nothing more than a lazy afternoon cruise along the coast in company with friends from the club (invariably ending up at a favourite beachside watering hole!) and at weekends, when the conditions are right, you’ll more often than not find him careering round the bay on his ‘probably too quick for him’ and occasionaly upright Formula 18 racing catamaran.
+A member of TBSC for more than 20 years Barry is one of our five RYA Powerboat Instructors.
+Having first learnt to sail in the early 90s on dinghies and crusing yachts he nowadays enjoys nothing more than a lazy afternoon cruise along the coast in company with friends from the club (invariably ending up at a favourite beachside watering hole!) and at weekends, when the conditions are right, you’ll more often than not find him careering round the bay on his ‘probably too quick for him’ and occasionally upright Formula 18 racing catamaran.
 Well, someone’s got to do it!